Targets and Subjects of Investigations

 Don’t Speak to Government Investigators

-If a federal agent or Assistant United States Attorney tell you that you are a target, subject, or a witness in a federal criminal investigation, you should not speak to them without first consulting with an experienced federal criminal attorney.
+If a federal agent or Assistant United States Attorney tell you that you are a target, witness, or subject of investigation of a federal crime, you should not speak to them without first consulting with an experienced federal criminal attorney.

 First, it is essential to remember that if you decide to speak with federal agents, and you tell them things that are not true, you could be charged with a crime.

-Second, regardless whether the government classifies you as a target, subject, or witness, that classification could change as the investigation progresses, and anything you say to the agents could be used against you in court.
+Second, regardless whether the government classifies you as a target, witness, or subject of investigation, that classification could change as the investigation progresses, and anything you say to the agents could be used against you in court.